commuterjoy/ltn-gis/README.md

 <img src="images/13-district-stats-query.png"/>

 And then look at the `SUM` value in the output, which shows `613km` of roads in Ealing.
+This is about 26km off the [official estimate](https://www.gov.uk/government/statistical-data-sets/road-length-statistics-rdl) from the Department of Transport.

 <img src="images/13-district-stats.png"/>

 ## Arbitrary polygons

+To calculate the road length within any area we can do, `Layer -> Create Layer -> New Temporary Scratch Layer`, giving it a name.

 <img src="images/14-scratch-polygon.png"/>

+And then using the polygon drawing tool to create arbitrary shapes over the top of the road network layer.

 <img src="images/17-polygon.png"/>

+You can then repeat the steps above to `clip` the selected roads, add the `length_km` to the attribute table, and calculate the total length of roads within the shape you have drawn.

 <img src="images/18-polygon.png"/>